Danny Williams (boxer): Williams vs. Platov

+Williams vs. Airich

 On 30 May 2008 Williams defeated unbeaten German, Konstantin Airich in a highly controversial fight.
 Williams had a total of 3 points deducted in rounds 2 and 5 creating a feeling afterwards that the referee was blatantly on the side of the German.
 In addition he was given 2 standing 8 counts by the referee in round 3 despite not actually being knocked down or touching the canvas, and was also counted after slipping in round 4.
 After managing to fight back and score a knockdown himself in round 5, in the 6th round Williams unleashed a series of extremely punishing blows on his opponent sending him reeling across the ring.
 At this point Airich's promoter Ahmet Oner controversially ran over and rang the timekeeper's bell himself to end the round and save his fighter, even though there was still 1:28 left to go in the round.
 Despite this confusion the fight continued after the shortened 6th round and after seeing his man absorb more heavy punishment in the next round Oner eventually threw in the towel handing Williams a 7th-round TKO victory.

-In the aftermath of the fight Williams was extremely critical of the performance of both the referee and fight promoters, and has called for the British Boxing Board of Control to conduct an immediate investigation into the fight.
+In the aftermath of the fight Williams was extremely critical of the performance of both the referee and fight promoters, and called for the British Boxing Board of Control to conduct an immediate investigation into the fight.

+Williams vs. McDermott

 Williams faced John McDermott at Goresbrook Leisure Centre, Dagenham on 18 July 2008.
 Despite being deducted three points in rounds eleven and twelve, he defeated McDermott in a majority points decision.